Adopted: June 2017

 3.4 Students eligible for educational benefits will always be served a regular school meal regardless of unpaid school meal accounts whether attributable to a la carte purchases or any other reason.

-The Food & Nutrition Services Department will work proactively with parents/guardians to keep them informed of their students’ balances.
+4. Notification of Account Status and Collection of Unpaid Meal Debt – The Nutrition Services Department will work proactively with parents/guardians to keep them informed of their students’ balances.
 Households will be made aware of school meal account balances and attempted collection will occur in the following manner:

-4.1 Households can check their student’s school meal account balance using the District 196 electronic payment system via the student portal or by contacting the Food & Nutrition Services Department for account balances.
+4.1 Households can check their student’s school meal account balance using the District 196 electronic payment system via the student portal or by contacting the Nutrition Services Department for account balances.
 Parents may elect to set “low balance” school meal account alerts to their email account when using the District 196 electronic payment system.

 4.2 When a student has a low or negative balance, notification to the student’s parent or guardian and subsequent debt collection efforts will occur as follows:

-4.2.2 If payment has not been made after the initial contact in section 4.2.1, and the charge of an additional three meals is added to the deficit, the FNSM manager will inform the school principal.
-The school principal or designee will attempt to contact the parents/guardians about the deficit and to determine if the family needs assistance completing an application for educational benefits.
+4.2.2 If payment has not been made after the initial contact in section 4.2.1, and the charge of an additional $5 is added to the deficit, the Nutrition Services manager will contact the parent and guardian again and inform the school principal.

-4.2.3 Once a student’s school meal account is overdrawn by the cost of eight meals the building principal or designee will send a letter home to the parent/guardian requesting payment.
+4.2.3 Once a student’s school meal account is overdrawn in the amount of negative $20 the building principal or designee will send a letter home to the parent/guardian requesting payment.
+The school principal or designee will consider whether the parent/guardian needs assistance, including assistance completing an application for educational benefits.

 4.2.4 If no payment is made following the exhaustion of collection efforts, District 196 may refer the matter to a collection agency.